BartStolarek/Decoupled-Frontend-Backend-Web-Application-Template/README.md

 A collection of helper functions or constants that don’t fit neatly into other categories.
 These are usually generic functions used in multiple places in your application.

-**Migrations (migrations/):** <br>
-If you're using an ORM (Object-Relational Mapping) tool like SQLAlchemy, this directory would contain migration scripts to manage database schema changes.

 **Static (static/):** <br>
 For serving static files like images, CSS, and JavaScript (if your backend serves any frontend content).